Chronically Underperforming Schools: Frequently Asked Questions

-Q1: What is a Level 5 School?
+Q1: What is a Chronically Underperforming School?

 A: A "chronically underperforming" school is both low performing and not showing signs of substantial improvement over time.
 "Chronically underperforming" refers to the placement of the school in the state's Framework , which classifies schools based on their student performance.
-A school with low performance is designated Level 5 by the Commissioner of Elementary and Secondary Education because of significant concerns about the capacity of the school and district to make the changes necessary to raise student achievement at the school to acceptable performance levels.
+A school with low performance is designated chronically underperforming by the Commissioner of Elementary and Secondary Education because of significant concerns about the capacity of the school and district to make the changes necessary to raise student achievement at the school to acceptable performance levels.

-The Commissioner is responsible for creating a turnaround plan for a Level 5 school.
+The Commissioner is responsible for creating a turnaround plan for a chronically underperforming school.
 The Commissioner may either require the superintendent to implement the turnaround plan (which may include support from a targeted assistance team) or select a new leader, called a receiver, to operate the school and implement the turnaround plan.
 Whether the Commissioner directs the Superintendent or appoints a receiver, that person is held responsible for implementing and achieving the goals set out in the school's turnaround plan.
 The turnaround plan will be designed to put in place a comprehensive plan of action for significantly and rapidly improving the educational outcomes for all students in the school.

 The authorities and flexibilities granted through the turnaround plan empower the Superintendent or the receiver to implement an ambitious and accelerated reform agenda so that students receive the quality of education that they need to meet the high standards that we hold for all students in the Commonwealth.

-A: By law, the Commissioner can either ask the Superintendent of the district to lead a Level 5 school (which may include support from a targeted assistance team), or he can name a new leader, called a receiver, to lead the school.
+A: By law, the Commissioner can either ask the Superintendent of the district to lead a chronically underperforming school (which may include support from a targeted assistance team), or he can name a new leader, called a receiver, to lead the school.
 Whether the Superintendent or a receiver, the leader will report directly to the Commissioner regarding the school and will be accountable for improving education for every student in the school.